Christy Goldsmith Romero: Early career

-Special Inspector General for the Troubled Asset Relief Program
+Special Inspector General for the Troubled Asset Relief Program (2011-2022)

 Goldsmith Romero worked for the Office of the Special Inspector General for the Troubled Asset Relief Program since 2009.
 She served as the Special Inspector General of the Troubled Asset Relief Program from April 9, 2012 to March 2022.

+In this capacity, she investigated financial institution crime related to the TARP bailout.
+Notable investigations by SIGTARP include Wilmington Trust, Sonoma Valley Bank, General Motors, United Commercial Bank, Morgan Stanley, Ally Financial, Bank of the Commonwealth, Jefferies, RBS, and SunTrust.